brianhouse/locativor/README.md

 Locative Media
 ==============

 This project is about exploring how media might relate to physical location.

 "Locativor" is an open-source, minimal web-application platform that uses MapBox, Leaflet, and JQuery.
 When a mobile browser is open to a Locativor map, it will center on the user's current location.
 Markers can be added to the map, and when the user is close enough to a hotspot, associated content will load.
 Content can be either a short text, an image, or video/sound from [Vimeo](http://vimeo.com).

 Use Locativor to create an experience.
 This might be conceived of as a tour, an intervention, a mixed-reality gallery, a pedagogical project, a fiction.
 Draw on your expertise from past exercises: the dérive, place mapping, data interpretation, ethnography, monuments, and acoustic ecology / rhythmanalysis.
+All content that is included should be original and the result of your artistic research.

+The project will draw on / develop your media production skills.
+Keep in mind the limits of the platform and the inherent tension between a mobile device and the world around it.

+You may include a one-page handout with the experience to serve as an introduction and provide initial instructions.
+You may also require that headphones be used.

-We will have 20 minutes to review each experience, though it can be longer.
+We will have 20 minutes to review each experience, though your project can certainly grow beyond that.

 Locativor